project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 4. Run ```mvn clean install``` command to make build of each module Make the builds in following order

-   &nbsp i. sunbird-utils
+   i. sunbird-utils

-   &nbsp ii. sunbird-lms-mw
+   ii. sunbird-lms-mw

-   &nbsp iii. sunbird-lms-service
+   iii. sunbird-lms-service

 And to run Application sunbird-lms-service execute the following command